 This course meets the requirements of the Common Core Standards for Algebra I. The course will include pre-algebra, linear algebra, polynomials, functions, exponents, and quadratic equations.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
-Materials needed: TI-84 Plus calculator

-322 GEOMETRY GRADES: 9-12 PREREQUISITE: Algebra I 1 CREDIT
+322 GEOMETRY GRADES: 9-10 PREREQUISITE: Algebra I 1 CREDIT

 This course will meet the requirements of the Common Core Standards for Geometry.
 The course will include plane geometry, logical reasoning, right triangle trigonometry, and probability.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
-Materials needed: TI-84 Plus calculator

-323 ADVANCED GEOMETRY GRADES: 9-12 PREREQUISITE: Adv.
+323 ADVANCED GEOMETRY GRADES: 9-10 PREREQUISITE: Adv.
 Algebra 1 or A/B in Algebra 1 1 CREDIT